How does this company make money?

 What does this company depend on?

-The mechanism depends on five named upstream inputs: the Spanish state concession agreements covering all 46 airports; EUROCONTROL air traffic management integration, which provides access to European airspace; duty-free retail partnerships with operators such as Dufry for terminal commercial operations; fuel supply infrastructure at Madrid-Barajas and Barcelona-El Prat supporting airline refuelling; and European Union aviation safety certification covering runway and terminal operations.
+The company cannot operate without five things it does not control: the Spanish state concession agreements covering all 46 airports, EUROCONTROL's air traffic management systems that give those airports access to European airspace, duty-free retail partners like Dufry whose contracts fill the terminal commercial space, fuel supply infrastructure at Madrid-Barajas and Barcelona-El Prat that airlines rely on for refueling, and European Union aviation safety certification that keeps runways and terminals legally open.

 Who depends on this company?

-Iberia and its Oneworld alliance partners lose their primary European hub if Madrid-Barajas operations fail.
-The Spanish tourism industry loses its international gateway, which affects connectivity to coastal destinations.
-Latin American carriers such as LATAM lose their main European transfer point for transatlantic passenger flows.
-Spanish cargo operations lose air freight capacity for time-sensitive exports to European markets.
+Iberia and its Oneworld alliance partners would lose their primary European hub if Madrid-Barajas stopped working.
+The Spanish tourism industry would lose its main international entry point, cutting off connections to coastal destinations across the country.
+Latin American carriers like LATAM would lose their central European transfer stop for transatlantic routes.
+Spanish businesses shipping time-sensitive cargo to European markets would also lose that air freight capacity.

 How does this company scale?